Skip to content

 May 24, 2024Handok announced a Korea licensing and distribution deal with Biocon for liraglutideSignal — not approval.

-December 23, 2024FDA approved Victoza-referenced generic liraglutide (T2D, adults and pediatrics 10+)US diabetes generic lane opens.
+December 23, 2024FDA approved Victoza-referenced generic liraglutide (T2D, adults and pediatric patients 10+)US diabetes generic lane opens.

 January 13, 2026FDA asked sponsors to remove the suicidal-ideation warning from GLP-1 weight-loss labelsClass-level label hygiene.
 Not a country-synchronized move.